cloudnativetrainings/trainings/k8s_helm/06_includes/README.md

-# Using includes
+# Using the 'include' Function

-In this task, you will make use of includes.
+In this task, you will make use of include' function.

 > Navigate to the directory `06_includes`, before getting started